Our approach to AI-driven system mapping HL7 to FHIR data

 Future development plans

-The next idea is to use AI to validate data the previous model had come up with.
+The next idea is to use AI to validate data that the previous model had come up with.
 Now, the model gives three or four different results, and a person has to choose one.
 This model would pass all mapping proposals through a validator, refer them to standards, find errors, correct them, and pass again.

-Outcomes up to date
+Implementation outcomes up to date

 Currently, at about 70% operational level, the system has demonstrated that AI can significantly speed up the medical data mapping process.
 So far, the model has only been trained on artificial data; feeding it the target information (e.g., client’s medical data) will enable it to learn even better and increase its efficiency level.